Rhodes/Kos to Samos - 14 Day Sailing Itinerary

 Day 3 – Mandraki (Nisiros Island)

 Mandraki is the main port of Nisiros and is one of the biggest settlements on the island.
 Its lovely traditional layout and whitewashed houses give it a very characteristic Greek feel.
-Around the village you'll find a variety of historical sites including the Paleokastro, an old fortress and an the remains of an ancient city which dates back to the 4th century BC.
+Around the village you'll find a variety of historical sites including the Paleokastro, an old fortress and the remains of an ancient city which dates back to the 4th century BC.
 Alongside all of the historical sites you'll find a wide choice of tavernas and lively bars.

 Day 4 – Kalymnos (Kalymnos Island)